USask-BINFO/SV-JIM/README.md

  - qualimapReportsFolder: Path information for the target directory into which Qualimap reports will be written.
 (EX: "./Qualimap_Reports")
  - alignResultsFolder: Path information for the target directory into which minimap2 alignment results will be written.
 (EX: "./Alignments")
  - svResultsFolder: Path information for the target parent directory into which all SV caller results will be written.
 (EX: "./SV_Calls")
- 	- If specifying an alternative directory, please ensure a the following subdirectories are created for use by the pipeline: [CuteSV,Sniffles, SVIM, SVIM-ASM, and PAV]
  - intersectResultsFolder: Path information for the target parent directory into which all BEDTools intersect results will be written.
 (EX: "./Intersections")
  - truvariResultsFolder: Path information for the target parent directory into which all Truvari bench results will be written.
 (EX:"./Truvari_Results")